 The warm festive drinks will put you in the Christmas spirit.
 There are lots to choose from such as hot cider or mulled wine.

-Best of all, the markets are quite eco-friendly – which will make you appreciate them as some of the best Christmas markets in Europe.
+Best of all, the markets are quite eco-friendly.
 You are able to rent a cup instead of using single-use plastic when you want to drink something!
 When you return the cup, you are given your euro back.

 Amiens has activities for the whole family.
 No matter your kids’ age, there are plenty of things to do.
 There are Christmas themed rides that the little ones will love or ice skating and ice zorbing for the older kids.